-Networking with national Armed Forces organisations and supporting Armed Forces charities can help you to further your support of the Armed Forces community and raise your profile as a forces-friendly employer.
+Networking with other organisations which support the Armed Forces can help you build support for the military community in your workplace and raise your profile as a forces-friendly employer.

 The MOD is the ministerial department responsible for the Armed Forces.

 DRM acts as an intermediary between employers and the MOD.
 They advise and support employers on matters related to the hiring of members of the Armed Forces community and help organisations to develop a mutually beneficial working relationship with the MOD.
 Contact your Regional Employer Engagement Director with any queries relating to the Armed Forces.

 DMS is the collective title for the three medical services within the Armed Forces (the Royal Navy, the Army and the Royal Air Force).
 Serviced by regulars and reservists, the DMS provide healthcare to the Armed Forces.

 The CTP is the official provider of Armed Forces resettlement.
 They have a partnering agreement with the Ministry of Defence and Right Management and offer extensive support to service leavers, including resettlement support, career transition advice and training opportunities.
 The CTP support service leaves throughout their working lives.

 NHS England leads and manages nine regional Armed Forces networks, which closely aligned to the military regional structures.
 The networks meet regularly to streamline work between local and regional NHS organisations, the MOD, local authorities and service charities.